First steps with PrestaShop 1.6

 Some pages already exist, but their content should really be triple-checked, as they can have a lot of impact on your shop's legal status, among other things.

-The default pages are "About Us", "Delivery", "Legal Notice", "Terms and Conditions of use", and "Secure Payment".
+The default pages are "About Us", "Delivery", "Legal Notice", "Terms and Conditions", and "Secure Payment".
 Some of them have default content, which you should update; some others are empty, and you should paste your own text.

-To edit these pages, go to the "Design" menu, click the "Pages" page, then choose the page you want to edit, or create new ones.
+To edit these pages, go to the "Preferences" menu, click the "CMS" page, then choose the page you want to edit, or create new ones.

 You can create as many pages as you feel are necessary.